 Look for a steel frame that is powder-coated to ensure the paint won’t chip or rub off.
 You may also want to look for frames that include a stack bar to minimize damage to cushions over time.

-You should know what’s under the fabric and foam of a chair.
-The most common seats and backs are made from wood or plastic.
-Chairs with wood seats and backs are the most inexpensive, however, they are also the most uncomfortable and the heaviest to lift.
+It’s important to know what’s under the fabric and foam of a chair.
+The most common seat bases and back support bases are made from wood or molded plastic.
+Chairs with wood seat bases and back support pieces are the most inexpensive; however, they are also the most uncomfortable and the heaviest to lift.
 Plastic seats and backs are more expensive, but they have many benefits.

-Plastic seats are more comfortable and they breath better.
-Plastic is as durable as wood and it has the same stacking capacity, but it’s lighter, easier to repair (with no screws to fall out), and they are way more comfortable.
+Plastic seats are more comfortable, and they allow for greater airflow (helping your congregation not feel hot or stuffy).
+Slightly flexible, a plastic seat base is as durable as wood and it has the same stacking capacity, but it’s lighter, easier to repair (with no screws to fall out), and makes for a much more comfortable seating experience.

 What you should know about foam